 I - Caves in Ha Long Bay are suitable for sightseeing

-Ha Long Bay has many caves of different sizes, but each of them has its own unique beauty and charm.
+Differ in size, but all famous caves in Halong bay have their own unique beauty and charm.
 If you are a nature lover and interested in travelling and sightseeing, you should definitely visit these following caves:

 1 - Thien Cung cave